lucasbraune/dotfiles/README.md

   repository; and
 - install Vim plugins.

-Add machine-specific configuration to `~/.zshrc_local`.
-That script is included by the `zshrc` script in this repository.
+Add machine-specific configuration to `~/.zshrc_local` and `./gitconfig_local`.
+These files are included by their counterparts in this repository.